House Of Flying Daggers

 Once the Flashback sequence is over we return to our hero in mid-Organ scaling (as in church organ) battle.
 Who considered the middle of the narrative a sensible place for us to join?
 I guess it has worked before, but not here.
 In true super-hero style, our almost dead star rises and battles to the end.
 Of course, as in all such movies one wonders why the world hasn’t worked out that Matt Murdoch and Daredevil are the same.
 They are Ben Affleck in red leather.

 I really can’t be sure what made this film fail for me.
-Maybe it was too dark for a super-hero flick or maybe that the story was not compelling.
+Maybe it was too dark for a superhero flick, or maybe the story was not compelling.
 Maybe it was the fact that at least one villain survived for a sequel in a far too obvious fashion.
-Daredevil may be a comic hero but you don’t have a super-hero “thing” to latch on to (Superman flies, Spideman has a web and Batman has a utility belt).
+Daredevil may be a comic hero, but you don’t have a super-hero “thing” to latch on to (Superman flies, Spider-Man has a web, and Batman has a utility belt).
 Daredevil’s other senses are enhanced.
 Big wow.
-Maybe it was the violence that felt too real and not comic-book enough or maybe it was that the supporting characters never really moved from being one-dimensional support.
+Maybe it was the violence that felt too real and not comic-book enough, or maybe it was that the supporting characters never really moved from being one-dimensional support.

 Film: 8 Mile